bertrandoubida/DevOpsChallenge/README.md

 -At the top of the page, select "Author from scratch", input your function "name", chose "Python" for Runtime, expand the "Change default execution role" and select "Create a new role with basic Lambda permissions", click "Create function".

--Click on "Layers", located right under the image of your new function, "Add a layer", select the "Python" package as the layer and "add".
+-Click on "Layers", located right under the image of your new function, "Add a layer", select the "Python" package as the layer and "add" to make sure your code has all the modules and is able to be understood by the system.

--Copy and paste this code into the section titled "Code Source" at the bottom of the page to replace the default code".
+-Copy and paste this code into the section titled "Code Source" at the bottom of the page to replace the default code", this should allow you to check if the page is up running, and delivering content.

+'''
 import boto3
 import requests